swiftdemand/swiftprotocol/README.md

 ### Sybil Attacks
 Identity Providers are disincentivized from performing Sybil Attacks as it comes with the risk of getting banned from the platform by Delegated Nodes.
 Additional safeguards such as the Incubation Period and Rollback Capability also exist to help mitigate any abuse.
 Swift Citizens can attempt to submit fake documents to gain additional basic income, however they are disincentized from doing so since being caught would result in losing both sources of income.
 It is expected that a few fake accounts may be created, but Identity Providers will be required to have very strict levels of regulation on how they approve new Swift Citizens which should eliminate most abuse.

+### Round Robin Order Attack
+A group of colluding bad actors could collude to all try to receive a similar number of votes allowing them to be placed in similar locations within the round robin ordering.
+A double spend attack could then be completed with only a handful of bad nodes.
+This attack however can only occur once before being detected.
+Large transactions should wait for a sufficient amount of confirmations to combat against this.
+Small transactions should be insured by Identity Providers.

 ### Deactivation of an Identity Provider
-TODO
+In the event where an Identity Provider attempts to perform fraud their account must be deactivated.
+In the event where damage has already been caused by the action of the Identity Provider, Delegated Nodes can vote to revert the chain to a previous state with an Identity Provider banned.
+This will cause a large amount of economic damage, but is meant as a last resort to enable the Swift Protcol to not be devastated by an attack and to disincentivize Identity Providers from acting poorly.
+Swift Citizen accounts that belong to that Identity Provider would consequently be frozen until they were claimed and validated by other Identity Providers.

+## Constitution

 ## Connection To SwiftDemand
 SwiftDemand is separate from the Swift Protocol, however they are tightly connected and currently being developed by the same team.
 SwiftDemand will be the initial Identity Provider on the Swift Protocol and all Swifts that exist on SwiftDemand at the time of launching the Swift Mainnet will be transferred at a 1:1 ratio.
-Swift Citizens however will be required to undergo stricter Identity Verification requirements at this time to comply with KYC\[6] and AML\[7].
+Swift Citizens however will be required to undergo stricter Identity Verification requirements at this time to comply with KYC\[7] and AML\[8].

 ## References